 "But they constrained him, saying, Abide with us: for it is toward evening, and the day is far spent.
-And he went in to tarry with them."8 the way, and while he opened to us the scriptures?"9
+And he went in to tarry with them."

 The Savior accepted that night the invitation to enter the house of His disciples near the village of Emmaus.